Tylorkix/Ben10/README.md

 ## License

-The WhatsApp Bot *TYLOR ARMANI* is released under the [MIT License](https://opensource.org/licenses/MIT).
+The WhatsApp Bot *BEN TEN* is released under the [MIT License](https://opensource.org/licenses/MIT).

 🌟 THANK YOU FOR CHOOSING BENTEN-MD 🌟